-There are the key principles of publication ethics that editors, reviewers, and authors of the Journal “European Journal of Management and Social Science” should follow.
+There are the critical principles of publication ethics that editors, reviewers, and authors of the Journal “European Journal of Management and Social Science” should follow.

 1. Plagiarism policy

-Journal “European Journal of Management and Social Science” considers only original articles that have not been published yet (in whole or in part) and are not considered in other journals.
+Journal "European Journal of Management and Social Science" considers only original articles that have not been published (in whole or part) and are not considered in other journals.

 Today plagiarism is a significant problem in modern science.
-The journal editorial board declares the inadmissibility of using someone's other work without confirmation of authorship or the provision of relevant references in the materials submitted for consideration.
+Accordingly, the journal editorial board declares the inadmissibility of using someone's other work without confirmation of authorship or providing relevant references in the materials submitted for consideration.

 The editors use the Rapidus Antyplagiat to detect plagiarism.

-If plagiarism is detected in the submitted materials or information about dishonesty is received, the editorial board conducts an investigation.
-This applies to both published and non-published materials.
+If plagiarism is detected in the submitted materials or information about dishonesty is received, the editorial board will investigate a case.
+It applies to both published and non-published materials.

-If possible, the editors follow the schemes proposed by COPE.
+The editors follow the schemes proposed by COPE.
 First, the editors seek clarification from the authors of such materials.
-In the conditions of confirmation of plagiarism facts and dishonest behavior, the authors may be refused to consider the submitted materials.
-In addition, authors may be denied the right to submit other articles, and their employer may be notified of the need for an internal investigation.
+Then, in the conditions of confirmation of plagiarism facts and dishonest behavior, the authors may be refused to consider the submitted materials.
+In addition, the editors may deny authors the right to offer other articles and notify their employer of the need for an internal investigation.

 In cases of plagiarism, the authors are liable.
-The editorial board of the journal “European Journal of Management and Social Science” provides support to authors whose copyrights have been violated and who have become victims of plagiarism.
+The journal "European Journal of Management and Social Science" editorial board supports authors whose copyrights have been violated and who have become victims of plagiarism.

-2. Open Access PolicyScientific journal “European Journal of Management and Social Science” is an open-access journal.
-All content is freely available without charge to the user or his/her institution.
-Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose without asking prior permission from the publisher or the author.
-This is in accordance with the BOAI (Budapest Open Access Initiative) definition of open access.
+The scientific journal "European Journal of Management and Social Science" is an open-access journal.
+All content is freely available without charge to the users or their institution.
+Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles or use them for any other lawful purpose without asking prior permission from the publisher or the author.
+It is to the BOAI (Budapest Open Access Initiative) definition of open access.

 3. Copyright and Licensing